+\thmMTS* \begin{proof} Consider an arbitrary time interval $[t,t']$ and recall that our goal is to show that $\mtsalg$ is $2\cdot \min\{\frac{1}{\tau(1-\beta)}+1,\frac{1-\tau}{(1-\tau\beta)^{2}}H_{n}+1,n\}$-competitive in this interval.
+Let $p$ and $p'$ be the phases in which $t$ and $t'$ lie, respectively.
+Observe that the cost paid by $\mtsalg$ between time $t$ and the end of $p$ as well as the cost between the beginning of $p'$ and $t'$ can be attributed to the additive constant.
+Thus, to complete our analysis, it is left to analyze the competitive ratio in a single (complete) phase.

-\begin{proof} First, observe that any offline algorithm must pay a cost of at least $1$ on every phase.
+We first observe that any offline algorithm must pay a cost of at least $1$ on every phase.
 Indeed, if an algorithm transitions during a phase, then it pays at least $1$ in transition cost.
 Otherwise, it resided in the same state throughout the phase.
 By definition, a phase continues until all states become saturated.
 Thus, any offline algorithm must pay at least $1$ in processing cost.

-It is therefore sufficient to provide an upper bound on the expected cost of $\mtsAlg$ in a single phase $p$.
-Notice that by design, $\mtsAlg$ incurs a cost of at most $1$ in processing cost for every state it visits during $p$.
-This is because $\mtsAlg$ stays in a state only until it becomes saturated.
-In particular, $\mtsAlg$ incurs a total processing cost of $2$ on the first and last states it visits during $p$.
-For each intermediate state, $\mtsAlg$ incurs $1$ in transition cost and at most $1$ in processing cost.
+It is therefore sufficient to provide an upper bound on the expected cost of $\mtsalg$ in a single phase $p$.
+Notice that by design, $\mtsalg$ incurs a cost of at most $1$ in processing cost for every state it visits during $p$.
+This is because $\mtsalg$ stays in a state only until it becomes saturated.
+In particular, $\mtsalg$ incurs a total processing cost of $2$ on the first and last states it visits during $p$.
+For each intermediate state, $\mtsalg$ incurs $1$ in transition cost and at most $1$ in processing cost.
 Therefore, to complete the analysis it is left to show that the expected number of \emph{transitions} during $p$ is bounded by $\min\{\frac{1}{\tau(1-\beta)},\frac{1-\tau}{(1-\tau\beta)^{2}}H_{n},n-1\}$.

 We start by showing that the number of transitions during $p$ is at most $n-1$.
-To see that, notice that by construction, whenever $\mtsAlg$ transitions, it moves to an unsaturated state for $p$.
+To see that, notice that by construction, whenever $\mtsalg$ transitions, it moves to an unsaturated state for $p$.
 Thus, in any transition, the number of unsaturated states decreases.
 It follows that the number of transitions during $p$ is at most $n-1$.

-We now show that the expected number of transitions $\mtsAlg$ makes during $p$ is upper bounded by $1/(\tau(1-\beta))$.
-To that end, let us consider a good guide that selects a state $s^{*}$ with longest time until saturation.
-Observe that if $\mtsAlg$ transitions to $s^{*}$ during $p$, its next transition is only in the next phase.
-Recall that the probability of receiving good guidance at each time $i$ is $\tau(1-\beta)$.
+We now show that the expected number of transitions $\mtsalg$ makes during $p$ is upper bounded by $1/(\tau(1-\beta))$.
+To that end, we consider a guide that selects a state $s^{*}$ with longest time until saturation.
+Observe that if $\mtsalg$ transitions to $s^{*}$ during $p$, its next transition is only in the next phase.
+Recall that the probability of receiving non-corrupted guidance at each time $i$ is $\tau(1-\beta)$.
 Thus, the expected number of transitions during $p$ is at most $1/(\tau(1-\beta))$.